 - The temperature of the soil should be 22° Celsius or 72° Fahrenheit which is easy to achieve with lighting.

 - Keep monitoring your soil or grow medium to make sure it stays moist.

 - Within a week (or as little as 4 days) you should start seeing stems emerge from the soil.
 You now have a seedling!

-- Once your plants are 2 to 4 inches tall (5 to 10 centimeters), transplant your plants into a larger pot with the stems further in the ground.
+- Once your plants are 2 to 4 inches tall (5 to 10 centimeters), transplant your cannabis plants into a larger pot with the stems further in the ground.
 Your plant will now have many roots that will support it for the rest of its life.

 Germinate seeds in water